scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 However, there is always the possibility for a server to be compromised and the table to be leaked on the internet.
 So, instead, websites typically store your username along with the hash of your password.
 When you log in, the server quickly computes the hash of the password you provided and compares it against the one it has stored.

 If the table ever gets leaked, an attacker now has you password hash.
-But in order to get access to you account, he then needs to find a password that produces this exact hash.
+But in order to get access to your account, he then needs to find a password that produces this exact hash.
 Typically this is done via brute-force attack.

 ---
-## Brute-forcing password hashes.
+## Brute-forcing password hashes

 As discussed about, servers sometimes get compromised and login data is leaked.
 I guess this is what happened to me, An attacker now has a username and a password hash.
-Let's assume the hash is in `SHA256` format.
+Let's assume the hash is in `SHA1` format.

 Now, in a brute-force attack, an attacker simply tries to guess the password by trying all possible combinations of inputs until they find one that creates the leaked hash.
 If he finds one, the hacker can then log into the site using this input as password.
 Due to collissions, this might not even be the same password you've been using, although it is highly likely.